jupyter/enhancement-proposals/jupyter-server/jupyter-server.md

 The server-notebook split is an opportunity to clearly define Jupyter's core services.
 The old notebook server was comprised of many services, and it could be extended by separate "server extensions".
 However, it isn't clear what should be a core service versus a server extension.
 Some extensions were "grand-fathered" in as core services to make the notebook application more full-featured (e.g. nbconvert, terminals, contents, ...).
 Now that we are separating the server from the classic notebook, we need to reevaluate what services are core to the Jupyter Server.

-Jupyter server aims to be a core building block for other applications (like dashboards, standalone widgets, etc.).
+Jupyter server aims to be a core building block for other applications (like nteract, lab, dashboards, standalone widgets, etc.).
 To achieve this, we need to define the simplest "unit" that defines a Jupyter Server: `kernels`, `kernelspec`, and `sessions`.
 Other services become extensions to the core server (using the `load_jupyter_server_extension` mechanism defined below).

 ### Extensions as Applications